chrisgrieser/finder-vim-mode/README.md

 mechanisms, this plugin has some limitations:
 - Only __List view__ is supported.
 - If you __use the mouse to click buttons__, you can end up in the wrong mode.
   In that case, you can press `esc` to get back to Normal Mode.
-(Or, you know, just do not use the mouse.
-You're a vim user, after all.)
 - File selection dialogues from other apps (for example to upload a file in the browser) are not supported.
 - Unfortunately, it is __not possible to have a `vimrc` or to let the user